Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: Introduction

 In this work, we study the problem of lifting automorphism (sub)groups from $\{0,1\}$-matrices to $\mu_n^+$-matrices.
 Namely, given a $\{0,1\}$ rectangular matrix $Z$, together with an automorphism subgroup $G$ (which consists only of permutations on the rows and columns), we wish to study $\mu_n^+$-matrices $A$, satisfying $|A|=Z$ (the absolute value is taken componentwise), such that action of $G$ on $Z$ lifts to a monomial action of $G$ on $A$.
 Cocyclic-developments are the solutions to this automorphism lifting problem (ALP in short), if we begin with a $G$-developed matrix $Z$.\\

 In this paper we solve the ALP under the mild restriction (to be removed in future work) of irreducibility (see section 2).
-In this setting, it turns out that solutions to the ALP are classified by cohomology classes in the cohomology groups $H^i(G,-)$, for $i=0,1,2$, with respect to suitable modules.
+In this setting, it turns out that solutions to the ALP are classified by cohomology classes in the cohomology groups $H^i(G,-)$, for $i=0,1,2$, with respect to suitable $G$-modules.
 We call solutions to the ALP by the name \emph{Cohomology-Developed matrices}.
-We stress the usage of `cohomology classes' rather that `cocycles' because even though different cocycles account for different matrices, the cohomology classes classify them up to diagonal equivalence.\\
+Unlike the tradional usage of cocycles in cocyclic development, here we use cohomology classes in the construction.
+If one chooses to work with different representing cocycles in the same cohomology classes, the resulting space of solutions will be the same up to diagonal equivalence.
+This difference is inconsequential if we aim at searching for Hadamard matrices.
+For example in the case of cocyclic development, when we modify the 2-cocycle in the same class, we obtain a new matrix obtained from the old one by changing the values in the first row, in addition to multiplying rows and columns by signs.
+So instead of enumerating on 2-cocycles, as is customary, we can select a representative 2-cocycle per each cohomology class, and enumerate on the space of vectors in the first row.
+It should also be noted that the choice of values in the first row in manifested in the choice of the cohomology class in the cohomology $H^0(G,-)$ mentioned above.\\

 Our work has close connection to the work of D.G.
 Higman on Weighted Association Schemes and Coherent configurations \cite{Higman1987,Sankey2014}.
 Cohomology-Developed matrices correspond to the `group case' of Higman.
 In this language, $H^1$-Developed matrices correspond to morphisms between monomial representations, and $H^2$-developed matrices correspond to morphisms between projective monomial representations.
-The contribution of our work is that such morphisms can be computed by methods of homological algebra, notably the Eckmann-Shapiro Lemma, and diagram chases along exact sequences.
+The contribution of our work is that such morphisms can be computed by methods of homological algebra, notably by the Eckmann-Shapiro Lemma, and diagram chases along exact sequences.
 Also, the algebraic structure of Cohomology-Development is clearer under the homological picture (see Theorem \ref{nuniq} for instance).
 This cohomology interpretation can also be generalized to broader mathematical contexts, beyond representation theory, such as spectral sequences, higher cohomology-developed tensors, algebraic number theory, magic squares and more.
 These will be discussed in a sequel paper.\\